Equidistribution of $q$-orbits of closed geodesics

-as $q\rightarrow \infty$.
-Here $|\CC|$ for a curve $\CC\subset X_0(N)$ denotes the arc length with respect to the hyperbolic line element $ds$. \end{thm} This should be compared with Duke's Theorem \cite{Du88} for real quadratic fields (as extended to the unit tangent bundle by Chelluri in an unpublished thesis).
-Let $K/\Q$ be a real quadratic field with narrow class group $\Cl_K^+$ and discriminant $D_K$.
-Given a narrow ideal class $B\in \Cl_K^+$ there is an associated oriented closed geodesic $\CC_B\subset \mathbf{T}^1(Y_0(1))$ in the unit tangent bundle of the modular curve with geodesic length $|\CC_B|=2\log \epsilon_K$ where $\epsilon_K$ denotes the fundamental positive unit of $K$.
-Duke's Theorem states that

-where again $\mu_B$ is the unique $A$-invariant measure on $\CC_B$ which descends to $ds$ on $Y_0(1)$.
-We remark that Einsiedler--Lindenstrauss--Michel--Venkatesh \cite{EinLindMichVenk12} have given an alternative purely ergodic proof.
-Note that for the $q$-orbits of closed geodesics in (\ref{eq:qorbit}), each geodesic length is attained at most twice (as follows by looking at the traces).
-Our results seem to be the first equidistribution result for packets of closed geodesics of different lengths.

-The study of $q$-orbits (or $p$-orbits if $q=p$ is prime) is a very natural one with the most elementary example being the equidistribution of residues and their inverses on the torus;
+Here $|\CC|$, for a curve $\CC\subset Y_0(N)$, denotes the arc length with respect to the hyperbolic line element $ds$x and $dg$ denotes the Haar probability measure on $\Gamma_0(N)\backslash \PSL_2(\R)$. \end{thm} \begin{remark} The study of $q$-orbits (or $p$-orbits if $q=p$ is prime) is a very natural one with the most elementary example being the equidistribution of residues and their inverses on the torus;

-see \cite{Humphries22} for sparse equidistribution results in this setting.
+We refer to \cite{Humphries22} for sparse equidistribution results in this setting.
 Another classical example is the equidistribution of Hecke orbits (see e.g. \cite[Section 2.3]{FouvryKowMich15}).
 To explain this we observe that for a prime $p$ we have a natural parametrization of the Hecke operator $T_p$ in terms of $ \mathbf{P}^1(\F_p)$ given by

 where

 The collection of points